 This week, we will explore 5 things that we can give up in order to optimize our emotional health.
 Today, let’s look at giving up complaining.

 Think about how much we actually complain in a day.
-The weather isn’t as nice as we might want it, someone was rudely unaware of themselves at the grocery store, a loved one did something to annoy us, the price of gas is too high, this whole Covid thing is getting tiring.
-Further to this, how much do we complain in our own heads, how much do we complain to others?
+The weather isn’t as nice as we might want it, someone was rudely unaware of themselves at the grocery store, a loved one did something to annoy us, the price of gas is too high, etc. Further to this, how much do we complain in our own heads, how much do we complain to others?

 To some degree, venting is important.
 It is part of the way that we process our feelings or something that is bothering us.
 But for venting to be of service to us, it must also come with a solution.
 When we move to action about something that is upsetting us, we tend to not only solve our own problems, the people we vent to won’t see us a chronic complainers.